 \subsection{Robothon Manipulation Skills}

-We consider three manipulation tasks on the taskboard: (1)~Peg~pick, (2)~Probe~measure, and (3)~Cable~wrap.
+We introduce three manipulation tasks on the taskboard: (1)~Peg~pick, (2)~Probe~measure, and (3)~Cable~wrap.
 The Scenarios are detailed in Fig.~\ref{fig:starting_conditions}.
-For each task, we vary the initial state in a way that requires an adapted manipulation.
+For each task, we vary the initial state in a way that requires a different type of manipulation skill.
 This can be, for example, a different initial pose for the peg ($l_A$, $l_B$ in Fig.~\ref{fig:starting_conditions}) or a closed door over the probe measurement point.
-In our experiments, users teach/program these tasks to \emph{(i)} evaluate the system usability, and at the same time \emph{(ii)} collect the evaluation dataset $\mathcal{D}$.
+In our experiments, mostly novice users teach/program these tasks to \emph{(i)} evaluate the system usability, and at the same time \emph{(ii)} collect the evaluation dataset $\mathcal{D}$.